 Handing over.
 Bringing in.
 The mechanics and the human reality.

 Practitioner, advisor, and author of 'Pathway to Exit'.
 Forty years of architectural practice and advisory work across the UK and internationally.
-Founder of Legacis Intelligence, a global architecture firm intelligence platform.
-Author of the forthcoming 'The Intelligent Practice'.
+Founder of Legacis Intelligence, the intelligence platform built for the global architecture sector.

 Edition 3 — The money arriving from outside the profession